…And the award goes to the least creatively named blog goes to me! 👏

 Employment: In 2019-20 I was employed and freelanced in the escape room industry as a game designer / marketing professional.
 I (obviously) do not review games I have been involved in the design with (in any capacity), but I MAY, post-employment, objectively review a game by a company I was involved in the marketing of!
 For full transparency, you can see my escape room design portfolio here.
 I currently (post 2020) work in the videogame industry, same rules apply.
 In any case, all opinions my own, and my involvement does not consciously affect a review in any way.

-Sourcing Games: Free games are often sent in exchange for writing a review on this website.
-This does not affect the content of my review in any way.
-Gifted games are tagged with ‘Gifted’ for full transparency.
+Sourcing Games: Free games are sometimes sent with the expectation I review them on completion.
+I take great care to ensure that this does not affect the content of my review in any way.
+Gifted games are tagged with ‘Gifted‘ for full transparency.

 I created this blog as a hobby project to support the escape room industry.
 As such, I do not write negative reviews.
 This is not because I’m afraid to write a negative opinion – it’s because there are many other review sites out there that you can go to for critique.
 I prefer to focus on the positives and celebrate whatever aspect of the creator’s work I enjoyed.
 If I didn’t like a game, I choose not to review it and instead will always send my feedback to the creators so they may improve their game.